-'Keep West Sussex Safe' is the drive being led by West Sussex County Council (WSCC) to encourage residents, businesses and communities to stay alert and follow Government guidelines to help prevent the spread of coronavirus and therefore the need for any local lockdown restrictions.
+'Keep West Sussex Safe' is the drive being led by West Sussex County Council (WSCC) to encourage residents, businesses and communities to stay alert and follow government guidelines to help prevent the spread of coronavirus.

 Latest information from WSCC